 Little nine-month-old Enoch has a rare genetic disorder that brings serious challenges to his life—physically and developmentally.
 Enoch’s granddad is a good friend of ours at NCF, and he covets all our prayers.
-I can only imagine what that little boy is going through and what it’s like for his mom and dad and extended family.
+We can only imagine what that little boy is going through and what it’s like for his mom and dad and extended family.

 In the midst of these challenges, here’s what Enoch’s dad, Noah, wrote one day recently: